 - bomber jacket (THIS ONE is a really great versatile style – Philip owns one like this and it’s a great casual option)

 - leather jacket

-- pullover zip up sweater (Philip owns one LIKE THIS ONE and THIS ONE and wears it all the time in the winter over button up shirts and polos.
+- pullover zip up sweater (Philip owns one LIKE THIS ONE and wears it all the time in the winter over button up shirts and polos.
 Both are lightweight, but if you’re looking for a thicker option, THIS ONE IS GREAT.)

 - Casual Shoes.
 There are lots of casual shoe options out there and again decide what works for your husband’s lifestyle.
 But you can’t go wrong with a pair of canvas or leather sneakers, and a leather sandal.
 My brother recommended COLE HAAN as a good slim sneaker you can get in WHITE or LEATHER.

 - Dress shoes.
 A pair of dress shoes is a must for men.
 They’re super versatile for work, church, and nice casual outfits.
 A pair in black or brown is most versatile, and you can choose if you want to do a loafer, a lace up shoe, a boot, or another style.
 Philip’s favorite affordable designer is Allen Edmonds.
 They were the first pair of really nice dress shoes he’d ever purchased and they’ve lasted for years.